EQAR/deqar-docs/docs/report_data.md

     > The URL *should* return the [HTTP content-type header](https://developer.mozilla.org/de/docs/Web/HTTP/Headers/Content-Type) `application/pdf` upon a *HEAD* request.
 The URL *must* return `application/pdf` upon a *GET* request.
 If another content-type is reported, the file will not be downloaded and saved.
     >
-    >  The maximum filesize is 10MB.
+    >  The maximum file size is 10MB.

 * File Display Name (<code>file[n].display_name</code>; not required; string)
   A single file display name may be provided for each PDF report file, used for the file link in DEQAR.
 If no display name is provided, then the file name will be used for display instead.